github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 ### Denying access to hosts

-{% data reusables.actions.runners-etc-hosts-file %}{%ifversion fpt or ghec or ghes %} For more information, see "[AUTOTITLE](/actions/using-github-hosted-runners/about-github-hosted-runners)."{% endif %}
+{% data reusables.actions.runners-etc-hosts-file %} For more information, see "[AUTOTITLE](/actions/using-github-hosted-runners/about-github-hosted-runners)."

 ## Hardening for self-hosted runners